QubesOS/qubes-doc/common-tasks/pci-devices.md

      - Press Alt+F3 to open the application finder, type in the VM name, select the "![appmenu]\[VM-name\]: Qube Settings" menu entry and press enter or click "Launch"!
      - Select the VM in Qube Manager and click the settings-button or right-click the VM and select `Qube settings`.
-     - Click the Domain Manager ![device manager icon], hover the VM you want to assing a device to and select "settings" in the additional menu. (only running VMs!)
+     - Click the Domain Manager ![device manager icon], hover the VM you want to attach a device to and select "settings" in the additional menu. (only running VMs!)

  2. Select the "Devices" tab on the top bar.
  3. Select a device you want to attach to the qube and click the single arrow right! (`>`)
  4. You're done.
 If everything worked out, once the qube boots (or reboots if it's running) it will start with the pci device attached.
- 5. In case it doesn't work out, first try disabeling memory-balancing in the settings ("Advanced" tab).
+ 5. In case it doesn't work out, first try disabling memory-balancing in the settings ("Advanced" tab).
 If that doesn't help, read on to learn how to disable the strict reset requirement!

 #`qvm-pci` Usage
 The `qvm-pci` tool allows PCI attachment and detachment.
 It's a shortcut for [`qvm-device pci`][qvm-device].